thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 ### Create an instance
 1. Log in to the Azure portal.

-    In a browser, go to http://azure.microsoft.com, and log in to your Azure account.
+    In a browser, go to [http://azure.microsoft.com](http://azure.microsoft.com), and log in to your Azure account.

 2. Find the [ThoughtSpot Virtual Machine on the Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/thoughtspot-inc.thoughtspotvirtualmachine).

-   If the above link does not work, navigate to Azure Marketplace and search for “ThoughtSpot” to find the ThoughtSpot Virtual Machine.
+   If the above link does not work, navigate to [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/) and search for
+   `ThoughtSpot` to find the ThoughtSpot Virtual Machine.

 3. Click **Get It Now**.
 4. Provide a name and password for your VM.
-5. Provide a Resource Group, by clicking on ‘existing’ and selecting one.
+5. Provide a Resource Group, by clicking on `existing` and selecting one.
 6. Choose **Virtual Machine Size** and select “E64S_V3 standard”.
 7. For storage, select **Managed Disks**.